Hyper-converged infrastructure: A Value-Added Reseller (VAR)Guide

 - Simplification – Customers who are comparing converged infrastructure options often lean towards HCI, as this way they can simplify the platform – ultimately helping to save time and resources that would otherwise need to be committed for infrastructure management.

-- Simplifying Backup and DR – As hyper-convergence tackles data center in a fundamentally altered way, backup and DR requires a different approach as well.
-In fact, by removing complexity from the system (an issue that ails many legacy data centers) backup and disaster recovery automatically become uncomplicated.
+- Reduce complexity– As hyper-convergence tackles data centre in a fundamentally altered way, backup and DR requires a different approach as well.
+In fact, by removing complexity from the system (an issue that ails many legacy data centres) backup and disaster recovery automatically become uncomplicated.